 Let’s do this.

-Holy Father, please forgive me for all of the times I’ve allowed sinful behavior to creep into my thoughts and conversations.
-I ask that you will now, “Search me, O God, and know my heart; test me and know my anxious thoughts.
-See if there is any offensive way in me, and lead me in the way everlasting” (Psalm 139:23-24).
+Dear Lord, I’m sorry for all of the times I’ve allowed sinful behavior to creep into my thoughts and conversations.
+I pray with the psalmist, “Search me, O God, and know my heart; test me and know my anxious thoughts.
+See if there is any offensive way in me and lead me in the way everlasting” (Psalm 139:23-24).

 Now It’s Your Turn

 Read Proverbs 18:21.
-What two powers do our tongues posses?
+What two powers do our tongues possess?
 Which of those do you want your words to reflect?
 What can you do today to make that happen?

 More from the Girlfriends